-The NWC has played a part in the development of many Naperville institutions, including Nichols Library, Naper School, and Edward Hospital.
-In 1925, the Club purchased the German Evangelical People’s Church building to use as a meeting and gathering space.
+They are a small club of 65 members, and they have been a part of the community for 113 years!
+Naperville Woman’s Club has played a part in the development of many Naperville institutions, including Nichols Library, Naper School, and Edward Hospital.
+In 1925, the Club purchased the historic German Evangelical People’s Church building on Washington Street to use as a meeting and gathering space.
 In 2011, the Naperville City Council designated the facility as a Local Landmark.
-The historic building is also available to rent for meetings, performances, baby and bridal showers, weddings, and private parties.
-The newly remodeled building has handicap assessability and the amenities include a catering kitchen, stage, piano, seating for up to 100 and free parking.